 What to expect during the review:

-• Discussions are usually held at the site of the review, however the review team allows for situations such as site visits, senior stakeholders with time restraints or travel restrictions.
+- Discussions are usually held online, however the review team allows for situations such as site visits, which may be particularly pertinent at the readiness for service stage.

 The review team